Insurers to make customers pay if Italy defaults

 Doubts over Italy's ability to service its loans this week pushed the yield on its bonds to levels seen as unsustainable, stirring fears the world's third-biggest debtor might default, and casting a long shadow over the insurance sector.

-Leading insurers held about 151 billion euros (127 billion pounds) of Italian government bonds, Barclays Capital said in June, dwarfing their 8.5 billion euro exposure to bailed-out Greece, so far the biggest casualty of the sovereign debt crisis.
+Leading insurers held about 151 billion euros ($205 billion) of Italian government bonds, Barclays Capital said in June, dwarfing their 8.5 billion euro exposure to bailed-out Greece, so far the biggest casualty of the sovereign debt crisis.

 Analysts say the full impact is hard to estimate as an Italian default could presage a break-up of the eurozone, triggering sharp falls across most asset markets, with sovereign and bank bonds issued in critically-indebted Spain, Ireland, Portugal and Greece likely to be hardest hit.